bhanutejaEH/Testapp/README.md

-﻿kill all the tasks and work with new server
+﻿kill all the tasks and work with new server welome to hyd range to forest